Live the adventure at Tsitsikamma

-We were never going to fully explore Tsitsikamma in all the glory of the adrenaline activities it had to offer; river rafting up Storms River Mouth, zipling across tree tops or, quad biking around pine trees.
+We were never going to fully explore Tsitsikamma in all the glory of the adrenaline activities it had to offer; river rafting up Storms River Mouth, ziplining across treetops or, quad biking around pine trees.
 No. We were taking things slow.
 Easy.
 Peacefully.

-But in order to get to Garden Route National Park, we needed to enter the magnificent Eastern Cape; one of nine provinces South Africa has; ticking it off as our third province we entered including the Western Cape.
+But in order to get to Garden Route National Park, we needed to enter the Eastern Cape; one of nine provinces in South Africa; ticking it off as our third province.

 The drive from Plettenberg Bay is only 64km but exactly 7 hours if you’re leaving from Cape Town which doesn’t sound like a glamorous attempt to me.
 Many do though.

-A few metres ahead is the infamous Bloukran Bridge constructed between February 1980 and June 1983 with a height of 216m above the Bloukrans River.
+A few meters ahead is the infamous Bloukran Bridge constructed between February 1980 and June 1983 with a height of 216m above the Bloukrans River.
 This is home to many fearless jumpers.
 Bungy Jumpers might I announce.
-Not leaving out that its the highest commercial natural bungy jump in the world.
+Not leaving out that its the highest commercial natural bungee jump in the world.
 If those few words don’t scare you then you much braver than we are.

 Time to move it along.
 Next up.
 The anticipated Garden Route National Park home to Tsitsikamma Mountain.
 I waited for this moment all my life.
 Okay, not my entire life but you catch my drift.